Quickstart¶

 Installation¶

-folder your OS-specific include directory to make it more widely available: in the root of this repository on your system,
+It is sufficient to include the include folder of this repository in your library.
+If you prefer, the following command copies the include folder to your OS-specific include directory to make it more widely available: in the root of this repository on your system,

 cmake -B build